aritramondal-1711/HelthMonitor_SetUp/README.md

 # HelthMonitor_SetUp
-This ansible playbook will set up the entire project conigured HealthCheck repo automatically
+This ansible playbook will set up the entire project described in HealthCheck repo automatically

 # Execute Below command and then test on any web browser http://localhost